hashicorp/terraform-website/content/source/docs/enterprise/upgrade/index.html.md

 Follow these steps to migrate your old TFE environments to new TFE workspaces.

 ~> **Important:** Workspace migration imports the settings and the most recent Terraform state from a legacy environment.
 It does not import the state history or the run event history.
-If you need to preserve historical data from your legacy environments for regulatory reasons, please contact Hashicorp support for assistance and do not delete your legacy environments after migrating.
+If you need to preserve historical data from your legacy environments for regulatory reasons, please contact HashiCorp support for assistance and do not delete your legacy environments after migrating.

 ## Step 1: Create a New Organization